yoichimichael/oo-relationships-astronaut-review/README.md

 ### Domain Modeling

 First step is to model the domain you are building out.
 As tracking application for all of NASA, `Shuttle`s will have many `Astronaut`s while `Astronaut`s will be allowed to selected to ride on many `Shuttle`s.
 How do they keep track of this?
-Individual `Mission`s of course!
+Individual `Mission`s, of course!
 You cannot join a `Shuttle` without being selected for a `Mission`.

 * What are your models?
 * What does your schema look like?